-Global anti-counterfeit pharmaceuticals and cosmetics packaging market is expected to grow over the next six years owing to increasing rules and regulations and government initiatives to protect consumers from the use of harmful products.
+The global anti-counterfeit pharmaceuticals and cosmetics packaging market is expected to grow over the next six years owing to increasing rules and regulations and government initiatives to protect consumers from the use of harmful products.

-The International Trade Association (INTA) supports Anti-Counterfeiting Trade Agreement (ACTA), a guideline for the enforcement of trademark anti-counterfeiting.
+The International Trade Association (INTA) supports Anti-counterfeiting Trade Agreement (ACTA), a guideline for the enforcement of trademark anti-counterfeiting.
 In September 2012, Japan was the first to sign this agreement.
-INTA along with International Chamber of Commerce’s Business Action has formed Business Response Group (BRG) to Stop Counterfeiting (BASCAP), so that national and international industries can comment and give suggestions for ACTA.
+INTA along with International Chamber of Commerce’s Business Action has formed Business Response Group (BRG) to Stop Counterfeiting (BASCAP) so that national and international industries can comment and give suggestions for ACTA.

 Pharmaceutical is not a centralized sector and, hence many small-scale players have started managing their own supply chains.
 Increasing counterfeiting has now led to track-and-trace technologies, which secure the original product verifying them with multi-layered authentic technologies.

 Although premium product companies can afford trace-and-track technologies such as e-Pedigree and Radio Frequency Identification System (RFID), economic product companies use conventional methods such as holograms, dyes, and inks.